Cryo3978/ClassDemo_Reinforcement_Learning_SpaceInvader/README.md

-# ClassDemo_Reinforcement_Learning_SpaceInvader
-It's a game demo designed for teaching, by Shuheng Chen, USC

-Guidance:

-Run Space_Invaders_human.py for fun!
+# ClassDemo: Reinforcement Learning with Space Invaders

+**Author:** Shuheng Chen, University of Southern California (USC)

+This repository contains a demonstration of applying **Reinforcement Learning (RL)** to the classic arcade game *Space Invaders*.
+It is designed for educational purposes.

+## Getting Started

+- **Play the Game (Human Mode):**
+  Run `Space_Invaders_human.py` to play the game manually and explore its dynamics.

+- **Reinforcement Learning Training & Evaluation:**
-Run main.py for RL training and evaluation!
+  Run `main.py` to train RL agents and evaluate their performance.

+## Requirements

+Make sure you have the necessary Python packages installed, including `gym` and any dependencies required for RL training.